gcoelho/tdc2017-wiremock/samples/service-virtualization/README.md

 # Service Virtualization Environment

 As part of the [HPE OneView Global Dashboard](https://www.hpe.com/us/en/product-catalog/detail/pip.1009187269.html) project, an environment to simulate services has been developed.
-This environment has the following main purposes:
+This environment has the following goals:
-* Allow developers to simulate a service that is not completed yet (allowing them to stay productive);
+* Allow developers to simulate a service that is not yet completed (allowing them to stay productive);
 * Build a stable and scalable integration testing environment;
 * Deploy as many services as needed to execute the application scaling tests.